DavidMaliglowka/DavidMaliglowka.github.io/37signals.md

 > “A jack of all trades is a master of none, but often better than a master of one.”

-For the past few years, I’ve been the Director of Product at Monarch Gaming.
+For the past few years, I’ve been the Director of Product at Monarch Nascent——a game studio.

 I joined them to follow my childhood dream: Build the next Pokémon!